-Building your fence directly on top of your property line has the obvious benefit of enclosing your entire yard, giving you the maximum area in which to play, plant, and relax.
-Whether or not it’s a good idea to do that, though, depends on a few factors, including where you live and your neighbor’s feelings on the new fence.
-We’ll help you figure out how close you can build your fence to your property line and discuss common concerns related to fence placement and property usage.
+Installing a fence directly on top of your property line may appeal to you if you want the maximum area available to play, plant, and relax in your yard.
+Whether or not doing so is actually a good idea depends on a few factors, including where you live and your neighbor’s feelings on the new fence.
+In this post, we’ll help you figure out how close you can build your fence to your property line and discuss common concerns related to fence placement and property usage.

-In order to know if your fence is on your property line, inside your property line or even on your neighbor’s property (yikes!), you’ll need a survey.
+In order to know if your fence is on your property line, inside your property line, or even on your neighbor’s property (yikes!), you’ll need a survey.
 Your county deed and assessor’s office may already have a copy, or you may have paid for one when you purchased your house.
 If not, these usually cost $500 to $1000 from a qualified surveyor.
-While this may seem expensive, it will save numerous headaches in the long run if you accidentally put the fence where it doesn’t belong and either have to rebuild the fence or address the issue in court with your neighbors!
+While this may seem expensive, it will save numerous headaches in the long run if you accidentally put the fence where it doesn’t belong.
+No one wants to rebuild their fence or address the issue in court with their neighbors!

-If you install your fence inside the property line, there are a few things you should be aware of when it comes to property maintenance, ownership and your neighbors.
+If you install a fence inside your property line, there are a few things you should be aware of when it comes to property maintenance, ownership, and your neighbors.

 If you set a fence inside your property line and your neighbor is able to use the property outside of the line, that portion of your property may fall under prescriptive easement.
 Legally, this is a type of property easement that is earned by regular use of the property.
 While your neighbor would not gain a legal title to the land or be able to sell it, they may be able to claim a legal right to use the property.
 Clearly, if the property is outside of your fenced yard, it’s likely you are not regularly using it, which is where they may be able to claim prescriptive easement.
 This can make it difficult if you ever want to move the fence outward.
-It also may be an issue if you sell the house and the new owners think the property outside the fence is an issue, as they don’t want to pay for unusable land.
+It also may be an issue if you sell the house and the new owners think the property outside the fence is an issue because they don’t want to pay for unusable land.

 Adverse possession is even more legally binding than prescriptive easement.
 If the property “trespasser” (such as your neighbor who uses the small strip of land outside the fence) has exclusive and continuous use of the property for a number of years, he or she may claim adverse possession and legally gain ownership rights of the property.
 If your neighbor happens to pay taxes on that property, the adverse possession can be claimed in as little as five years, although this is very uncommon in a fence scenario!
-Still, you want to be aware if you install a fence inside your property line that in 10, 20 or 30 years when your home may be sold or transferred, you or the new owners may be surprised to learn that your property may not be quite as big as it used to be.
+Still, be aware if you install a fence inside your property line that in 10, 20, or 30 years when your home may be sold or transferred, you or the new owners may be surprised to learn that your property is not as big as it used to be.